-Not every dream however is replete with Biblical symbols.
-My friend had a dream last night where he was on an aircraft carrier.
+While the Bible’s use of symbols gives us clues about how to interpret them, most dreams use symbols that are contemporary to us, so we have to extrapolate principles on how to approach them.
+My friend had a dream in which he was on an aircraft carrier.
 You can’t look that up in a dream dictionary.
-What you can do, however, is use the principles of heremeneutics I learned in Old Testament to decode it.
+What you can do, however, is use the principles of hermeneutics (interpretation).

 - First, ask what is this fundamentally?
 Fundamentally it’s a boat.
 What does a boat do?
 It takes you places.
 Vehicles often deal with ministries or companies – things that are taking you places in life.

 - Now what is it specifically?
-He could have seen any boat, but he saw and aircraft carrier.
+He could have seen any boat, but he saw an aircraft carrier.
 Why?
-What makes this a special kind of boat.
+What makes this a special kind of boat?
 Well it’s a vessel of war.
 It’s the largest kind of boat.
-It has thousands of people on it.
-Any of one of these could be what is significant in the dream.
+It has many thousands of people on it.
+Any one of these could be what is significant in the dream.

 - Does it have any specific significance to you?
-For example if you are in the Navy an aircraft carrier would signify something quite different than if you are not.
+For example, if you are in the Navy an aircraft carrier would signify something quite different than if you were not.

 See?
 It’s not spooky.
 It is an extension of the same principles used to decode symbols in the Bible.